 EAHN interest groups operate predominantly virtually as they link members across institutions and geographies, but they come together regularly in real space, for example on the occasion of EAHN conferences.
 This ensures international access and facilitates networking outside of institutional boundaries, a core mission of the EAHN.
 They enable EAHN members to find, and collaborate with, scholars working on similar issues mapping out the expanded field of architectural history.

-Interest groups are invited to arrange side events at the biennial International Meetings organised by the Network and are encouraged to propose an EAHN Themed Conference in intermediate (odd) years.
+Interest groups are invited to arrange side events at the biennial International Meetings organised by the Network and are encouraged to propose an EAHN Thematic Conference in intermediate (odd) years.
 The groups are intended to reflect the developing interests of the Network and EAHN welcomes proposals from members for new interest groups.

 The aim of this group is to (re)consider “environment” both as a central object of enquiry within architectural history and as a methodological framework that calls for re- thinking existing historiography whilst opening the discipline to closely related fields such as environmental and landscape history, geography, histories of science and technology, cultural studies and anthropology/material culture.